Channel crossings: Busiest day of the year so far sees 711 migrants arrive in UK

 Labour’s shadow immigration minister Stephen Kinnock said “this can’t go on”, adding: “For all the government’s fanfare, we know the unaffordable and unworkable Rwanda plan won’t fix this chaos.
 It is costing half a billion pounds and will only cover a few hundred people a year, less than half of those who arrived on a single day this week.”

-The figures come as the National Crime Agency (NCA) said a third man had been charged with an immigration offence after five migrants died trying to cross the Channel last week and was due to appear in court.
+The National Crime Agency (NCA) said a third man had been charged with an immigration offence after five migrants died trying to cross the Channel last week and was due to appear in court.